Therapy Newcastle

 1. Book an appointment with your psychiatrist or GP to discuss your mental health concerns.

-3. Once you have your Mental Health Treatment Plan in place, get in touch with us to book an appointment.
+3. Once you have your Mental Health Treatment Care in place, get in touch with us to book an appointment.

 All our sessions run for approximately 50 minutes, except the first consultation which may take up to 1 hour.
 In addition to our in-practice sessions, we also offer telehealth consultations.
 This can be a good option if you are experiencing COVID-like symptoms, or are unable to attend in person for any other reason.
 Rest assured, we follow government health advice closely; your health and that of our team members is a high priority.